No matter if moving goods by courier or container – it is always worth knowing the risks involved in transport.

 SDR or Special Drawing Rights was created as an international reserve asset by IMF.
-The value is linked to five currencies: US dollar, euro, Chinese renminbi, Japanese yen and the British pound sterling.
-Current value of SDR on February 3rd 2022 is 1.234 euros.
+The value is linked to five currencies: the US dollar, euro, Chinese renminbi, Japanese yen and the British pound sterling.
+The current value of SDR on February 3rd 2022 is 1.234 euros.
 Learn more about Special Drawing Rights here.

 Cargo insurance is there to cover any damages to the shipments.
 This is intended to cover for example any scratched or dented items but also water damage.

-Cargo insurance also covers loss of cargo in transit.
-If consignee discovers during the handover of the shipment that some of the goods are missing, this needs to be noted on the transport document upon receipt, as this serves as evidence of the loss or theft having occurred during transportation.
+Cargo insurance also covers the loss of cargo in transit.
+If the consignee discovers during the handover of the shipment that some of the goods are missing, this needs to be noted on the transport document upon receipt, as this serves as evidence of the loss or theft has occurred during transportation.

 Below you can find the most common risks and measures which may affect your consignment when transporting.

-General average is used only in the maritime industry.
-It is a principle of collectively share of any damages to a sea-going vessels, which jeopardises the ship, its crew and cargo.
+The general average is used only in the maritime industry.
+It is a principle of collective share of any damages to a sea-going vessel, which jeopardises the ship, its crew and its cargo.
 The general average covers damages both to the ship and its cargo, but also any actions to protect the ship in danger or all costs of a salvage operation including the value of all goods that may have been sacrificed in the process.
 The general average is proportionally shared with the ship owners and cargo owners.

-Although it is a rare event when a consignor sea freight needs to bear a part of general average, cargo insurance usually covers this.
-Perhaps one of the latest case General Average declared to by the owners of Ever Given blocking the Suess canal.
+Although it is a rare event when a consignor sea freight needs to bear a part of the general average, cargo insurance usually covers this.
+Perhaps one of the latest cases General Average declared to by the owners of Ever Given blocking the Suess canal.

-It does not matter if you have freight insurance or not, you should always present a claim to the carrier of freight forwarder first to hold them liable.
+It does not matter if you have freight insurance or not, you should always present a claim to the carrier or freight forwarder first to hold them liable.